 The Rush-Henrietta Central School District, with full approval and support from the Board of Education, has implemented a District Emergency Response Team.
-There are eight individuals on this team.
+There are 11 individuals on this team.
 The Director of Student Management, designated as the Chief Emergency Officer for the district, is the lead incident commander of the District Emergency Response Team.
 As Chief Emergency officer and lead incident commander of the team, this individual is responsible for coordinating communication between the District Emergency Response Team members, school staff, law enforcement and first responders during an emergency.
-This individual is also responsible for ensuring that Building-Level Emergency Response Plans are completed, reviewed annually and updated when needed.
-Each member of the District Emergency Response Team has been provided a cell phone; two two-way radios (16 individual FCC approved channels), and two of the team members has transportation and operations two-way radios in their district assigned vehicles.
+This individual is also responsible for ensuring that Building Level Emergency Response Plans are completed, reviewed annually and updated when needed.
+Members of the District Emergency Response Team have been provided a cell phone, two-way radio (16 individual FCC approved channels), and two of the team members have two-way radios in their district assigned vehicles.